Notes on GHG data

 interface.
 For detailed information on how to conduct a query, refer to the online help page.

-While Bulgaria and the European Union (15) submitted CTF tables, these did not contain projections data, hence
+While the European Union (15) submitted CTF tables, these did not contain projections data, hence no data is

 Projections data are presented for the years 2020 and 2030, and for the following scenarios: 'with

 measures' (WM), 'with additional measures' (WAM), and 'without measures' (NM), where

 Projections data are provided, to the extent possible, for the following category: energy, transport,

 industrial processes, agriculture, LULUCF, waste, and other sectors (i.e. cross-cutting), as appropriate.

 Canada reported their data disaggregated by its economic sectors (i.e. transportation, emissions-intensive and

 trade-exposed industries (EITE), oil and gas, electricity, buildings, waste and other, and agriculture).
 For